DAOhaus/paper/README.md

 * **Token Array:** Finalized token array from the token sale.
 Needed for secondary market info when forcing a withdrawal.

+* **Variable Amendments:** This is an array of added variables.
+Incase the group decideds there is a new variable that needs to be set that future contracts or escrow accounts will need in order to properly function.
+For example:  A new contract needs the ability to specify 5 Board Members that govern a particular escrow account, but the group wants the number 5 to be flexible and possibly change going forward.

 * **Amendments:** This is a mapping of rules that act as a type of "constitution".
 However, these are unenforceable by the contract itself and are here for the purpose that other's read to align their vision together, or have common understandings of what will cause a member to be nominated to for a force withdrawal.
 It's up the members themselves to read them and take them into consideration, essentially each member becoming a member of the “supreme court” and interpreting the articles as they are written in cases where a member is being forced to withdraw.

 * **v2 — whitelist of approved tokens:** Can be basic, like via proof of phone number - but some identification check in order to verify each person controls their own tokens.
-Is "version 2" at this point because simple solutions can be gamed fairly easily, and complex solutions are not readily known to me, or accessible.
+Is "version 2" at this point because simple solutions can be gamed fairly easily, and complex solutions are not in the scope of the project at this point.

 * **v2 — mint more tokens:** In case somehow the asset can be divided into smaller parts — ie they add a mother in law studio that can act as its own unit, but is still tied to the underlying assets and was paid for with the DAOs resources, determining how to create new tokens, how to differentiate their value and privileges seems beyond the scope of this initial project.